erezhod/BoredFramework-iOS/README.md

 # Creating a Swift Framework - The Practical Story (Example Project)

-This repository is a part of the "Creating a Swift Framework" article.
+This repository is a part of the [Creating a Swift Framework article](https://medium.com/p/dcc2f943f36c).

 ## What are Swift Frameworks?